 Go At My Own Pace: Part of being retired is finding a pace that feels most comfortable.
 It’s kind of like finding your steady body weight where you feel good, look good, but still get to stuff your face with hot fudge sundaes on occasion.
 I think my ideal routine is four hours of work, one and a half hours of exercise, and the rest of the time spent with family and friends.
 If not, I’ll adjust accordingly.

 Reset To Zero: I’d like to completely rely on my entrepreneurial income to survive and ignore all the capital that has been accumulated since college.
 If ramen is all I can afford, ramen is all I will eat!
-I don’t want to get comfortable living off my passive income streams because I fear laziness will eventually take hold.
+I don’t want to get comfortable living off my passive income streams (~$80,000 passive income in 2012) because I fear laziness will eventually take hold.
 Instead, it’s more fun to be a bootstrapping entrepreneur who doesn’t know whether he’ll be able to pay all his monthly bills.
 That way, I hope to keep the hunger going for as long as possible!